TheLonelyOtaku315/TemperatureConverterVS/README.md

-# Temperature-Converter

-This application application have 4 part :

-  1.Converter

-  2.Setting

-  3.History

-  4.Help

-There is also a menu bar that let you switch between scene.

-In the Coverter, there is a converter that let you convert temperature between Celsius, Fahrenheit and Kelvin.
-There is also key temperature like:

-  -Abosult Zero

-  -Boiling Point of Water

-  -Frezing Point of Water

-  -Room Temperature

-  -Body Temperature

-This information will we show in the graph Vertical Chart or a Horizontal Chart.

-In the Setting, there will be 4 setting:

-1. The numbers of items in teh History: What that setting do is to set the number of thing you want to see in the history table

-  2.Dark mode / Light mode: Change the css file of every Scene.

-  3.Number of Decimal: Set the nu,ber of decimal during the convertion.

-  4.Vertical Graph / Horizontal Graph: Let you switch between a Vertical and a Horizontal Chart

-In the History, there is a Table that have all the convertion did with the application, it give you different information like:

-  -Date: the date and time of the convertion

-  -Information Type: That will tell us if is a convertion made by the user or a key temperature or a error

-  -Information enter: That will tell us the information you enter to make the convertion, if you selected a key temperature, it will be empty, if is a error, it will say error

-  -Information given: That will tell us what temperature the application give you, if is a error it will say error

-There is a delete column that let you delect a specific convertion that is in the table.
-There is also a Search bar that let you search in the in the Table of view.
-There is also a Button that let you clear the entire history.

-In the Help, there is a slide show that also explain how the program work, there is a button that let you go to the next slide and a button that let you go to the previous slide.
-At the last slide, it will go to the converter tab.

-Done by Tonny Zhao and Jeremy Vieria
+# Temperature Converter

+An interactive temperature conversion application with multiple features and a user-friendly interface.

+## Features

+The application is divided into four main sections:

+1. **Converter**
+   - Convert temperatures between Celsius, Fahrenheit, and Kelvin.
+   - Includes key temperature references:
+     - Absolute Zero
+     - Boiling Point of Water
+     - Freezing Point of Water
+     - Room Temperature
+     - Body Temperature
+   - Displays the results using either a **Vertical Chart** or a **Horizontal Chart**.

+2. **Settings**
+   Customize your experience with the following options:
+   - **Number of History Items:** Set the maximum number of entries displayed in the history table.
+   - **Dark Mode / Light Mode:** Switch between themes by changing the CSS file of all scenes.
+   - **Number of Decimals:** Define the number of decimal places for conversions.
+   - **Graph Orientation:** Choose between a Vertical or Horizontal Chart display.

+3. **History**
+   - A table logs all conversions performed in the application, showing:
+     - **Date:** The date and time of the conversion.
+     - **Information Type:** Indicates if the entry is a user conversion, a key temperature, or an error.
+     - **Input Data:** The user-provided value for the conversion.
+For key temperatures, this will be blank.
+For errors, it will say "Error".
+     - **Output Data:** The resulting temperature.
+For errors, it will say "Error".
+   - Additional Features:
+     - **Delete Column:** Remove specific entries from the table.
+     - **Search Bar:** Quickly search for specific entries in the history.
+     - **Clear History Button:** Delete all entries in the history table.

+4. **Help**
+   - A slide show provides an overview of the application's functionality.
+   - Navigation buttons allow you to move between slides.
+   - The final slide redirects you to the **Converter** tab.

+---

+## Navigation
+The application includes a **Menu Bar** for seamless navigation between different sections.

+---

+## Authors
+This application was developed by:
+- **Tonny Zhao**
+- **Jeremy Vieria**